-Teach, research OR study abroad with Fulbright Scholarships!
-Pitt is a top producer of Fulbright winners, so work with our Scholarship Mentors to better your odds.
+Teach, research, OR study abroad!
+Pitt is a top producer of Fulbright winners, so work with a seasoned Scholar-Mentor to improve your application.

 Things to Do Now

-- Begin an application (opens April 2) and register as a Pitt Main Campus applicant
+- Begin an application and register as a Pitt Main Campus applicant

 - Thoroughly read Fulbright’s website

 - Look at some of the Fulbright tutorials

 - Research country; keep up with current events in the country

 - Undergraduate and graduate students: Schedule a meeting with Scholarship Mentor, Lesha Greene to discuss your application

 - Consider potential recommendation writers and discuss with a Scholarship Mentor

 - Put together a support team of faculty experts in your country and project area, such as advisors in UCIS, ELI, and relevant Pitt departments